tenlisboa/promptneering/documents/synthetic_data.md

-# Best Practices and Lessons Learned on Synthetic Data for Language Models

-This [paper](https://arxiv.org/abs/2404.07503) provides an overview of best practices and lessons learned on synthetic data for language models ans was published by Google DeepMind and other collaborators.

-It focuses on synthetic data and covers applications, challenges, and future directions.
-This is an important paper given the significant advancements we are seeing from the use of synthetic data in the field of AI.

-We know for sure that the more high-quality data we give these models, the better the performance.
-Creating synthetic data is not hard but ensuring its quality is really the challenge.

-The paper also discusses important topics when working with synthetic data such as ensuring quality, factuality, fidelity, unbiasedness, trustworthiness, privacy, and more.

-There are a lot of great references mentioned in the related work section as well.
+The paper published by Google DeepMind and collaborators provides an overview of best practices and lessons learned regarding synthetic data for language models, highlighting its applications, challenges, and future directions.
+It emphasizes that high-quality data significantly enhances model performance, while creating synthetic data is relatively easy, ensuring its quality poses a challenge.
+Key topics discussed include quality, factuality, fidelity, unbiasedness, trustworthiness, and privacy.
+The paper also includes valuable references in the related work section.